mahayhmadi/Banana-quality-system/README.md

 - Consistent preprocessing and color normalization
 - Solid baseline performance (59% accuracy, 0.91 AUC)
 - Low freshness prediction error (MAE = 1.65)
-- Robust, modular pipeline for both research and production deployment

 These results validate the effectiveness of the MobileNetV2-based dual-head architecture for fruit quality inspection tasks.